anjakammer/anya/docs/TLS_HTTPS.md

 ### Cloudflare - SSL Full (Strict)
 One can register for a _free_ SSL Cetificate.
 Cloudflare will restrict and route all incoming requests to your server.
 Therefore you need to generate a _Origin Certificate_.
-This certificate needs to be uploaded
+This certificate needs to be uploaded for all namespaces in use with the corresponding hostname (ex. 'anya', 'preview', 'production')
 * via kubectl
  * `kubectl create secret tls anya-tls --key path/to/private-key.key --cert path/to/origin-certificate.pem -n anya`
 * via anya-values.yaml